danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 You can choose to **Show** only *Sheet Goods*, *Solid Stock*, *Hardware* or any combination of them.

 The **Sheet Goods** list is a comma separated list of material names that match materials in your model.
 If the material name is in this list, it will be grouped as a *Sheet Good* part.
-The field is case-insensitive, meaning if you input "mdf", it would match any material in your model named "mdf", "MDF", "mDf", or any combination of capital letters.
-This field also allows you to have materials that contain spaces (e.g. "Shop Ply", "Pre-finish Maple", etc...).
+The field is case-insensitive, meaning if you input "mdf", it would match any material in your model named "mdf", "MDF", "mDf", or any combination of lowercase and capital letters.
+This field also allows you to have materials that contain spaces, dashes and underscores (e.g. "Shop Ply", "Pre-finish Maple", "peruvian_walnut", etc...).

 The **Solid Stock** list is the same as the *Sheet Goods* list above, but it instead labels parts as *Solid Stock*.
 The same rules apply for items in the list.
+Generally, solid stock is considered to be anything cut out of lumber.

 ## Extending Cutlister

 Cutlister is designed to be extensible.
 This means that you can create new renderers, output formats and cut lists based on your needs.

 If you wanted to export an XML file, for example, you could create a sub-class of the `Renderer`class (which is found in `renderers.rb`)  to construct your XML file and then create a sub-class of the `Cutlist` class (in `cutlist.rb`) to format the cut list output to work with XML.

+- **Renderers** format the content for a particular output like HTML, CSV or something else.
+Currently there are a base class called `Renderer` which is just a skeleton for other sub-classes, `HTMLRenderer` which constructs HTML tables and headings for a cutlist, and `CSVRenderer` which constructs cut lists for usage in programs that support `.csv` files (e.g. Excel, Numbers, Open Office, etc...).
+More renderers may be added in the future.

+-

 Once you sub-class `Renderer` or `Cutlist`, your custom renderer/cutlist will show up in the "Format" and "List Type" select boxes in the UI (once you restart SketchUp).